Mined Land Reclamation - 2014 Executive Summary & Trends

 The most common mine types in 2013 were sand and gravel (1,578), limestone (86), and bluestone (75).
 In 2013, New York had 1,983 active mines, a decrease of 40 mines from 2012.
 The vast majority of these mines produced sand and gravel or other surficial deposits such as glacial till, clay or topsoil.
 Sand and gravel mines account for over 80% of DEC-regulated mines and 19 of the new mining permits issued in 2013, or 56%, were for sand and gravel.

 There were 325 hardrock mines producing material ranging from bluestone, limestone, shale and salt, to less common products such as wollastonite.
 Most of New York's hardrock mines are surface quarries, but there are several permitted underground mines.

-The Mineral Information Institute reports that each citizen of New York will consume 3.3 million pounds of minerals, metals and fuels in his or her lifetime.
+The Mineral Information Institute reports that "every American born will consume 3.0 million pounds of minerals, metals and fuels in his or her lifetime".
 In addition to recycled materials, nearly 38,212 pounds of new minerals must be provided every year for the things that every person in the United States uses.

 Permitting and Reclamation Statistics

 The number of permitted mines has declined for 15 consecutive years.
 Mine operators continued to replace production by expanding current mines, rather than opening new ones.
 This trend held true for both sand and gravel mines while the total number of hardrock quarries experienced a slight increase.
 Only 28 of the 464 mined land reclamation permits issued in 2013 were for new facilities.